transparentdino/Spark/README.md

 ## Description

-Spark is a web-based incremental game where you manage resources like Energy, Focus, and Discipline to progress.
-Build generators to automate energy production, complete tasks to gain various rewards, and eventually prestige to unlock powerful upgrades.
+Spark is a web-based incremental game where you have your to-do list you earn resources from doing things on the list based on diffculty that you assign.

 ## How to Play